gtournie/babel-plugin-transform-jsx-classnames/README.md

 className and styleName on steroids 💪

+## Usage

+Allow you to write jsx classNames in a simpler way, without having to worry about importing a helper (like [classnames](https://www.npmjs.com/package/classnames)). `className` or `styleName` attributes take any number of arguments which can be a string, an array or an object (if the value associated with a given key is falsy, that key won't be included in the output).
+[See examples](#examples)

 ## Install

 When babel-plugin-transform-jsx-classnames cannot resolve `className` / `styleName` during compilation, it imports a helper function (read [build time resolution](#build-time-resolution)).
 Therefore, you must install babel-plugin-react-css-modules as a direct dependency of the project.